1021s/Kyle-service/README.md

-Hack Reactor Senior Front End Capstone project (FEC) - Zillow This is a group project, but all the work herein is my own, and the project will be a couping of our individual components to make up a whole page.
+Hack Reactor Senior Front End Capstone project (FEC) - Zillow This is a group project, but all the work herein is my own, and the project will be a coupling of our individual components to make up a whole page.

 This module represents the main heading of a product page from the Zillow website,